JamesOsgood/mongodb-grafana/README.md

 ### Install the Grafana plugin components

-* Copy the whole mongodb-grafana dir into the Grafana plugins dir ( /usr/local/var/lib/grafana/plugins )
+* Copy the whole mongodb-grafana dir into the Grafana plugins dir ( /var/lib/grafana/plugins ) * Ubuntu 18.04
 * Restart the Grafana server.
 If installed via Homebrew, this will be `brew services restart grafana`

 ### Install and Start the MongoDB proxy server